-Then, the solution was heated to 70 $^{\circ}$ C, with constant mechanical stirring for 30 min.
-After the gelatinization of the starch, glycerol was added as a plasticizer 30% (w/w), and the emulsion was again
+Then, the solution was heated to 70 °C, with constant mechanical stirring for 30 min.
+After the gelatinization of the starch, glycerol was added as a plasticizer 30% (w/w), and the emulsion was again stirred for another 10 min.
+When filmogenic emulsions reached 30 °C, they were incorporated with different metal solutions as described in (Table 1).

-All filmogenic solutions were poured on polystyrene slabs and dried in an air circulation oven at $35\,^{\circ}\text{C}$ for about $48\,\text{h}$.
+All filmogenic solutions were poured on polystyrene slabs and dried in an air circulation oven at 35 $^\circ C$ for about 48 h.